erhopf/camp2019/pages/sentiment-analysis.md

 Now our Flask app can use the method available via `sentiment.py`.

-Next, copy this code into `app.py` below your translation route:
+Next, copy this code to the end of `app.py`:

 ```python
 @app.route('/sentiment-analysis', methods=['POST'])